edu-mtt/edu-mtt/README.md

 - SQL and noSQL
 - OOP

+## 📅 Job
+- Im work actually at NTTDATA as IT Field Tech Analyst

 ## 📅 Hobbies
 - Im learning programming on Java
 - Watch race cars, drift and WRC